rostslove/computational_mathematics/README.md

 ## Lab 4
 Implementation of the least squares approximation of a function by linear, quadratic, cubic, exponential, logarithmic and power approximation functions

+## Lab 5
+Implementations of Lagrange and Newton methods for function interpolation